rfalford12/Implicit-Membrane-Energy-Function-Benchmark/README.md

 | helix-kink                  | 11 |             |
 | protein-protein-docking     | 12 |             |

+TODO - also explain the structure of the output directory

 #### Step 2: Post-Process benchmark data

 The sequence recovery and structure prediction benchmark tests require an imtermediate post-processing step before final data analysis.
 To run the post-processing step, run the command line below.